TalAloni/iSCSIConsole/Readme.md

 About the iSCSI library:
 ========================
-The iSCSI library utilized by iSCSI Console was designed to give developers an easy way to serve block storage via iSCSI, Any storage object you wish to share needs to implement the abstract Disk class, and the library will take care of the rest.
+The iSCSI library utilized by iSCSI Console was designed to give developers an easy way to serve block storage via iSCSI.
+Any storage object you wish to share needs to implement the abstract Disk class, and the library will take care of the rest.
-The library was written with extensibility in mind, and was designed to fit multitude of projects. iSCSI Console is merely a demo project that exposes some of the capabilities of this library.
+The library was written with extensibility in mind, and was designed to fit multitude of projects.
+iSCSI Console is merely a demo project that exposes some of the capabilities of this library.

 p.s. a very basic iSCSI initiator implementation is included with the library.